Some information below for ‘Visitors To Chelsea’ for our home games to help make your trip a little easier.

 River Boats run Monday to Friday.
 The closest pier to Stamford Bridge is Chelsea Harbour.
 Boats that stop at this pier run between Putney Pier and Blackfriars Pier.
 The latest eastbound boat arrives at Chelsea Harbour around 6.20pm.
 The latest westbound boat arrives at 7.35pm.

-* The Away Supporters are ‘seated’ in the South East corner of Stamford Bridge in the Shed Upper and Shed Lower Stand, and entry to the stadium can be found next to the Millenium Copthorne Hotel (only ‘paying guests’ are permitted into the eating and drinking areas of the hotel!)
+* The Away Supporters are ‘seated’ in the South East corner of Stamford Bridge in the Shed Upper and Shed Lower Stand, and entry to the stadium can be found next to the Millenium Copthorne Hotel (only ‘paying guests’ are permitted into the eating and drinking areas of the hotel on match days!)

-* (For domestic cup games the away allocation takes between 4 – 6K of the Shed stand, in this instance ALL entrances from the Fulham Road can be used for a 6K allocation whilst the ‘Bovril’ entrance next to the ‘La Reserve Hotel’ is used for a 4K allocation)
+* (For domestic cup games the away allocation takes between 4 – 6K of the Shed stand, in this instance ALL entrances from the Fulham Road can be used for a 6K allocation whilst the ‘Bovril’ entrance is used for a 4K allocation – For an allocation of 3K or less, please see above paragraph)

 From Fulham Broadway Station, turn left along Fulham Road and Stamford Bridge is on the left after 500 yards, carry along the Fulham Road to the last entrance on the left just before the railway bridge, the away turnstyles are next to the hotel, official club stewards will point you in the right direction.